MorganMLGman/info_webpage/content/projects/this_website.md

 I use Cloudflare to manage my domain and DNS records.
 I don't have public IP so most services I host using [Cloudflare tunnel](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/).
 This allows me to access my services using a domain name, without having public IP and port forwarding.
 You can assign public IP to the VM and host it that way, but I choose not too just to stick to the same methodology I used for other services.

 I created the tunnel manually using the Cloudflare web interface, I didn't find straight answer if this can be done using OpenTofu.
-Probably yes but it is not obvious.
+Probably yes, but it is not obvious.

 ![Cloudflare tunnel creation](/images/projects/this_website/cloudflare_tunnel.png)

 After creating the tunnel, you need to run `cloudflared` service on the VM.
 This service is responsible for establishing the connection between the VM and Cloudflare.
-You can find prepared commands for various systems at the tunnel creation page.
+You can find prepared commands for various systems at the [tunnel creation page](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/install-and-setup/tunnel-guide/).
 I used Docker to run the service, so I added appropriate entry to the `docker-compose.yml` file.

 ```yaml
   cloudflared: